wxyhly/tesserxel/readme.md

 ### An Engine All About 4D World: Modeling, Rendering, Physics...

 Tesserxel is a project aimed for providing 4D scenes rendering and interacting library on web.
-This project uses experimental WebGPU API to provide a WebGPU based 4D render engine.
+This project uses new WebGPU API to provide a WebGPU based 4D render engine.

 ### Examples
 - [Online example browser](https://wxyhly.github.io/tesserxel/examples/)

 ![scree snapshots in example browser](https://wxyhly.github.io/img/tsx001.jpg)
-Attention: Examples should be opened by a WebGPU supported browser (e.g. Google Chrome Canary), and experimental WebGPU should be enabled in the browser's settings.
+Attention: Examples should be opened by a WebGPU supported browser (e.g. Google Chrome 113 and above), and WebGPU should be enabled in the browser's settings.

+### Usage (TODO)
+- Option 1: Download packed js file `/build/tesserxel.js`, then add following code in your html file:
+- Option 2: Use npm to install tesserxel (TODO).
+You can also download typescript declaration file `/build/tesserxel.d.ts` to use typescript features.

+See more in [Documentation](/tesserxel/docs/) (TODO).

 #### Appendix: Introduction to fourth spatial dimension
 Here "4D space" is not "spacetime" in physics!
 If you count time, our journey with tesserxel is in 5d spacetime world.